NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 For the case that Device Inventory which is not created by EntityManger, the service(e.g. GpuMgr) who creates the device Inventory should expose the necessary configuration like EntityManager does for nsmd parsing.

+Services that create device inventory should emit signal at object path /xyz/openbmc_project/inventory whenever there is new configuration PDI at any of its child objects (generally it can be achieved by employing org.freedesktop.DBus.ObjectManager interface).

 For the device supporting NSM protocol, there should be an inventory PDI created according to its device type retrieved by GetQueryDeviceInformation